Semigroups whose right ideals are finitely generated: Constructions

 \subsection{Direct products\nopunct}

 \ The problem of whether the property of being weakly right noetherian is preserved under direct products was previously considered in \cite{Davvaz}, where it was shown that the direct product of two weakly right noetherian commutative monoids is weakly right noetherian \cite[Theorem 3.8]{Davvaz}.
 The purpose of this subsection is to provide necessary and sufficient conditions for the direct product of two semigroups to be weakly right notherian.
-Recall that a semigroup $S$ is said to have {\em local right identities} if $a\in aS$ for every $a\in S.$
+Recall that a semigroup $S$ has local right identities if $a\in aS$ for every $a\in S.$

 \begin{thm} Let $S$ and $T$ be two semigroups with $S$ infinite. \begin{enumerate}[leftmargin=*] \item Suppose $T$ is infinite.
 Then $S\times T$ is weakly right noetherian if and only if both $S$ and $T$ are weakly right noetherian and have local right identities. \item Suppose $T$ is finite.
 Then $S\times T$ is weakly right noetherian if and only if $S$ is weakly right noetherian and $T$ has local right identities. \end{enumerate} \end{thm}